UK Position Statement. Last updated: 15/06/2018

 We are working with our suppliers to provide customers with the widest possible variety of fish species.
 We are proud to have increased our sales of lesser-consumed species such as hake, sardines, pollock, sprats and mackerel in recent years, and are working to ensure that we continue to develop our range, in order to offer new and exciting options to our customers.

 All of our seafood suppliers are bound by the Tesco Ethical Trade Requirements.
-In order to ensure that workers in our supply chains are working safely and treated with respect along the entire supply chain, we are working with Sustainable Fisheries Partnership and Seafish to undertake a human rights risk assessment of our seafood supply chains.
-This will enable us to identify areas where workers may be at risk, and to work in partnership with our suppliers on any improvements that are needed.
+In order to ensure that workers in our supply chains are working safely and treated with respect along the entire supply chain, we have workedwith Sustainable Fisheries Partnership undertake a human rights risk assessment of our UK seafood supply chains.
+This is enabling us to identify areas where workers may be at risk, and to work in partnership with our suppliers on any improvements that are needed.
 We will work closely with NGOs and other civil society actors to ensure that we are driving change in the most impactful way possible.

 2. Involvement in industry-wide initiatives